khonsulabs/refuse/README.md

 ## Safety

-**Here Be Dragons**.
-This crate is missing all safety comments, but passes miri tests when provided the flags:
+This crate has safety comments next to each usage of unsafe, but and passes Miri tests when provided the flags:

 ```sh
 MIRIFLAGS="-Zmiri-permissive-provenance -Zmiri-ignore-leaks" cargo +nightly miri test